luapower/winapi/winapi.md

 ## Features

-  * accepting and returning UTF8 Lua strings (also accepting wide char buffers)
+  * UTF8 Lua strings everywhere (also works with wide char buffers)
-  * all winapi calls are error-checked so you don't have to
+  * all calls are error-checked so you don't have to
-  * automatic memory management (ownership management, allocation of in/out buffers)
+  * automatic memory management (ownership management and allocation of in/out buffers)
   * flags can be passed as `'FLAG1 FLAG2'`
   * counting from 1 everywhere
   * object system with virtual properties (eg. `window.w = 500` changes a window's width)
   * Delphi-style anchor-based layout model for all controls
   * [binding infrastructure][winapi_binding] tailored to winapi conventions, facilitating the binding of more APIs
-  * cairo, OpenGL and OpenVG panel widgets.
+  * cairo and OpenGL panel widgets.

 ## Modules